ambyshframber/gladiator_war_rs_2/readme.md

 **info**:

-prints info about the current save game. basically just the name and number of rounds played so far
+prints info about the current save game. currently just the name and number of rounds played so far

 **list-fighters**: